Very large set axioms over constructive set theories: Large Large set axioms

-We will use the term critical point and critical set simultaneously, so the readers should distinguish the difference between these two terms.
+We will use the term critical point and critical set simultaneously, so the reader should distinguish the difference between these two terms.
 (For example, a critical point need not be a critical set unless it is inaccessible.)
 Note that the definition of critical sets is different from that suggested by Hayut and Karagila \cite{HayutKaragila2020}: they defined a critical cardinal as a critical point of an elementary embedding $j \colon V_{\kappa+1}\to M$ for some transitive set $M$.
 This is done to ensure that the embedding $j$ is a set and therefore first-order definable.
-We will instead take the more natural, but not obviously first-order definable, definition where the domain is taken to be the universe which is what Schlutzenberg calls \emph{V-critical} in \cite{Schlutzenberg2020Extenders}.
-Finding and analyzing the $\mathsf{CZF}$-definition of a critical set which is classically equivalent to a critical set in the style of Hayut and Karagila would be good future work.
+We will instead take the more natural, but not obviously first-order definable, definition where the domain is taken to be the universe, which is what Schlutzenberg calls \emph{V-critical} in \cite{Schlutzenberg2020Extenders}.
+Finding and analyzing the $\CZF$-definition of a critical set that is classically equivalent to a critical set in the style of Hayut and Karagila would be good future work.
 Also, \cite{ZieglerPhD} uses the term `measurable sets' to denote critical sets, but we will avoid this term for the following reasons: it does not reflect that the definition is given by an elementary embedding, and it could be confusing with measurable sets in measure theory.

-We do not know if every elementary embedding $j \colon V\to M$ over $\mathsf{CZF}$ enjoys being cofinal.
+We do not know if every elementary embedding $j \colon V\to M$ over $\CZF$ enjoys being cofinal.
 Surprisingly, the following lemma shows that $j$ becomes a cofinal map if $M=V$.
 Note that the following lemma heavily uses Subset Collection.
 See Theorem 9.37 of \cite{ZieglerPhD} for its proof.

-\begin{proposition}[Ziegler \cite{ZieglerPhD}, $\mathsf{CZF}_j$] \pushQED{ } Let $j \colon V\to V$ be a non-trivial elementary embedding.
+\begin{proposition}[Ziegler \cite{ZieglerPhD}, $\CZF_j$] \pushQED{ } Let $j \colon V\to V$ be a non-trivial elementary embedding.
 Then $j$ is \emph{cofinal}, that is, we can find $y$ such that $x\in j(y)$ for each $x$. \qedhere \end{proposition}